3 Ways to Get Your Nonprofit or Charity Noticed with Custom Logo Items

 - Lighten Up the Event

 Themed marathon events are becoming increasingly prominent within the charity event landscape.
 From Insane Inflatable, to color runs, to marathons where you jog through bubbles, fun runs are a great opportunity for professionals and novices alike to enjoy themselves while also supporting a cause they care about.
 Other types of non-traditional marathons that have been appearing more lately are glow, dark, and blacklight runs.
 What do these all have in common?
 They happen after dark, of course!
 Give the gift of light by volunteering to provide the lights that the event organizers will undoubtedly want to put in post-registration goodie bags.
-Things like shoe lights, glow sticks, flashlights, face paint, and hair chalk make great giveaways for these types of events.
+Things like shoe lights, glow sticks, flashlights, and face paint make great giveaways for these types of events.
 Check out our selection of other giveaways available in neon colors to ensure that whatever you sponsor for the event stays on theme.